Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 SOUTHERN COLLEGE OF OPTOMETRY

-The mission of this residency is to provide advanced training and education in Low Vision Rehabilitation and Ocular Disease through direct patient care, education and research.
+The mission of this residency is to provide advanced training and education in Vision Rehabilitation, with Emphasis in Low Vision Rehabilitation and Ocular Disease through direct patient care, education and research.
 The Resident will divide time between campus-based patient care and off-campus clinics for ocular disease and low vision experience and education.
 The applicant completes requirements for residency certification with a capstone project.

-Objective: The resident will develop a high degree of efficiency in the provision of low vision rehabilitation care
+Objective: The resident will develop a high degree of efficiency in the provision of and low vision rehabilitation care.

 Outcome: The resident will provide low vision rehabilitation services involving a minimum of 300 encounters.